 The vulnerability described in ISO/IEC 24772-1:2024 6.13 applies to Java.

-Prior to making use of a reference to an object, verification needs to be made to ensure that the reference is not null.
+Before using a reference to an object, verification is necessary to ensure that the reference is not null.
 This can be accomplished through an explicit runtime check or other means of ensuring a reference is not null.
-Though a null dereference is mitigated in Java by compile-time or run-time checks that ensure that no null-values can be dereferenced, it is often better to explicitly check for null rather than relying on raising and catching a NullPointerException.
+Though a null dereference is mitigated in Java by compile-time or run-time checks that ensure that no null-values can be dereferenced, it is often preferable to explicitly check for null rather than relying on raising and catching a NullPointerException.
 The exception NullPointerException is implicitly raised upon such dereferencing and needs to be handled, or else the vulnerability of a failing system or components prevails.

-An alternative mechanism that has been available since Java 8 called Optional, which can be used to encapsulate the potential null values safely to avoid generating a null pointer exception.
+An alternative mechanism that has been available since Java 8 is called Optional, which can be used to encapsulate the potential null values safely to avoid generating a null pointer exception.
 Optional.IsPresent returns true if the value is not null, and false otherwise to let one deal with null values without raising an exception.

 6.13.2 Avoidance mechanisms for language users